Albert Olszewski

-Albert Olszewski (born August 26, 1962) is an American orthopedic surgeon and perennial candidate, who served as a Republican member of both the Montana Senate and Montana House of Representatives, also running unsuccessful campaigns for the senate in 2018, governor in 2020, and congress in 2022.
+Albert Olszewski (born August 26, 1962) is an American orthopedic surgeon and perennial candidate.
+He served as a Republican member of both the Montana Senate and Montana House of Representatives.
+He ran unsuccessful campaigns for the U.S. Senate in 2018, governor in 2020, and U.S. House of Representatives in 2022.
 In addition, he also was a candidate for lieutenant governor in 2012 on a ticket with Montana transportation director Jim Lynch.
 He and Lynch lost in all 4 republican primaries.

 Early life and education

 He graduated from Charles M. Russell High School in 1980.
 He received a Bachelor of Arts in biology at Carroll College in 1984 and a Doctor of Medicine from University of Washington School of Medicine in 1988.
 He served for 13 years in the United States Air Force, becoming a surgeon and rising to the rank of major.
 While a surgeon in the Air Force, he treated soldiers during the Gulf War.